chigozie-i/Stored-Procedure/README.md

 ![RDB](https://github.com/chigozie-i/Stored-Procedure/blob/main/Implementing%20Stored%20Procedure.png)

 ## Introduction
 Relational databases are queried using a Structured Query Language (SQL).
 While slight variations may exist in the SQL code depending on the database type, the fundamental concepts remain consistent.
-When querying an SQL database, instructions are composed in code (T-SQL).
+When querying an SQL database, instructions are composed in code.
 To streamline repeated instructions, they can be encapsulated and stored for future use through a process known as a STORED PROCEDURE.

 ### Table of Contents